Back to Blog

 What is GITHUB_TOKEN?

 The GITHUB_TOKEN secret, is an automatically generated API token provided by GitHub for authentication within GitHub Actions workflows.
 This token serves as a means to interact with GitHub's APIs on behalf of GitHub Actions.
-When you enable GitHub Actions for a repository, GitHub installs a GitHub App on the repository behind the scenes.
+When you enable GitHub Actions for a repository in your GitHub account, GitHub installs a GitHub App on the repository behind the scenes.
 GITHUB_TOKEN is actually a GitHub App installation access token.
 Each time a GitHub Actions job is run, GitHub generates a new installation access token for this app and injects it as GITHUB_TOKEN secret in the job runtime environment.
 The GitHUB_TOKEN expires when a job finishes or after 24 hours.
 As the app is installed on the repository, the token is authorized to call GitHub APIs only for the repository.

 Using GITHUB_TOKEN in a GitHub Action Workflow